About Me

 Before the economic crash in 2007, I was a carpenter by trade.
 When the recession hit, I was forced into a different line of work (IT Engineer) for several years.
 It wasn’t until 2014 that I began laying the groundwork for what would eventually become David Condon Woodcraft (July 2015) and built it up from nothing.
 I wasn't even a capable novice woodturner at that point in time if I'm being honest.
 That makes my rise to being an actual woodturner a major achievement in my books.

 The Phoenix, a symbol of rebirth and renewal, felt like the perfect fit for my DVD idea and even more fitting for my new woodturning business.
-It marked the start of a new chapter for me, not just returning to wood, but doing it on my own terms through woodworking and woodturning.
+It marked the start of a new chapter for me, not just returning to working with wood, but doing it on my own terms through woodworking and woodturning.

 There’s another layer to it too: I often work with storm-fallen or discarded hardwood, pieces that would otherwise end up as firewood.
 In a way, they’re getting a second life too - just like I did.